 How Long Does it Take to Recover From a Tooth Extraction?

 The initial tooth extraction recovery takes approximately two to three days.
-During these first few days, Dr. Khan suggests you stay rested and avoid activity so your mouth can heal.
+During these first few days, Dr. Seth suggests you stay rested and avoid activity so your mouth can heal.
 The surgical site can take up to three or four weeks to completely heal with proper aftercare.

 What Can I Eat After a Tooth Extraction?